-If you are a new recipient to the COPS Office, your agency should determine which authorized employee(s) will be responsible for requesting federal funds from your COPS Office awards through the GPRS system.
+If you are a new award recipient to the COPS Office, your agency should determine which authorized employee(s) will be responsible for requesting federal funds from your COPS Office awards through the GPRS system.
 The individual(s) selected must click on the following link and register with the GPRS system to become a drawdown specialist for your agency: https://grants.ojp.usdoj.gov/gprs/welcome.
+All individuals that need access to GPRS must register separately and create their own unique GPRS username account, as these accounts are not meant to be shared.